In Their Own Voices

 Building Urban Aboriginal Communities

-By Parvin Ghorayshi, Peter Gorzen, Joan Hay, Cyril Keeper, Darlene Klyne, Michael MacKenzie, Jim Silver and Freeman Simard
+by Parvin Ghorayshi, Peter Gorzen, Joan Hay, Cyril Keeper, Darlene Klyne, Michael MacKenzie, Jim Silver and Freeman Simard

 In Their Own Voices is an examination of the urban Aboriginal experience, based on the voices of Aboriginal people.
 It is set in Winnipeg’s inner city, but has implications for urban Aboriginal people across Canada.
 While not glossing over the problems that confront urban Aboriginal people, the book focuses primarily on innovative community-based solutions being created and run by and for urban Aboriginal people.
 Separate chapters examine Aboriginal involvement in community development, adult education and the mainstream political process.
 The concluding chapter, based on in-depth interviews with 26 experienced, Aboriginal community development workers, describes a well-defined and very sophisticated form of Aboriginal community development that is holistic and is rooted in traditional Aboriginal values of community and sharing.
 Out of their often harsh urban experience, Aboriginal people are defining and creating their own, innovative community-building strategies.
 In cities with significant Aboriginal populations, these strategies are the basis of a better future, for Aboriginal and non-Aboriginal people alike.